Table of Contents

 2. Financial reasons for cohabitation

+A rise in rents, real estate prices and a shrinking job market are throwing more people into a quarter-life crisis than ever before.
 Most millennials never feel financially settled enough for marriage.
-A few decades ago people were keen on marriage, but the changing economic scenario has added to the hardships.
-As mentioned earlier, taxes levied on married couples as opposed to single people, doesn’t make marriage favourable either.
+As mentioned earlier, taxes levied on married couples as opposed to single people don’t make marriage favorable either.

 3. Socially acceptable

-Also cohabitation has become more socially acceptable not only in the US but also in a conservative country like India.
+Not only are there fewer legal consequences of cohabitation today but it has also become more socially acceptable not only in the US but also in conservative societies like India.
 People are not judged for their cohabiting lifestyle and it is often seen as a great option by the older generation too.

-Cohabiting couples often establish strong bonds with their respective families.
+Cohabiting couples often establish strong bonds with their partner’s families too, making marriage seem less and less necessary.
 They do not need the social sanction of a marriage to live a fulfilling life.
-So cohabitation works absolutely fine with the millennial mindset.
+So cohabitation works wonderfully well for them.

 4. It’s easy to move in together